lenscas/thanks_bot_2/README.md

 # Thanks_bot 2

-This is a simple discord bot to keep track of helpfull people so mods can reward them.
-It
+This is a simple discord bot to keep track of helpful people so mods can reward them.
+It also has a few moderator commands, basic scam protection and various other commands so that the members of the discord server can better help each other.

 # Dependencies